joolstorrentecalo/gitlab-foss/doc/ci/environments/incremental_rollouts.md

 ## Blue-Green Deployment

 NOTE:
-Teams can leverage an Ingress annotation and [set traffic weight](../../user/project/canary_deployments.md#how-to-change-the-traffic-weight-on-a-canary-ingress-deprecated) as an alternative approach to the blue-green deployment strategy documented here.
+As of GitLab 13.7, teams can leverage an Ingress annotation and [set traffic weight](../../user/project/canary_deployments.md#how-to-change-the-traffic-weight-on-a-canary-ingress-deprecated) as an alternative approach to the blue-green deployment strategy documented here.

 Also sometimes known as A/B deployment or red-black deployment, this technique is used to reduce